 On June 26, 2012, the Company's Board of Directors authorized a program to repurchase up to \$500 million of the Company's common stock.
 On August 23, 2021, the Company's Board of Directors terminated the previously authorized 2012 share repurchase program (which had \$47.8 million capacity remaining) and authorized a new program (the "2021 Share Repurchase Program") to repurchase, from time-to-time and as market and business conditions warrant, up to \$200 million of the Company's common stock.
-On March 14, 2022, the Board of Directors expanded its repurchase authorization by \$100 million, leaving a new capacity of \$249.0 million.
+On March 14, 2022, the Board of Directors expanded the repurchase authorization by \$100 million, leaving an available capacity of \$249.0 million at that time.
+On January 3, 2024, the Board of Directors expanded the repurchase authorization by approximately \$1.4 million to cover the repurchases associated with the issuance of the Additional 2028 Notes.
+As of February 3, 2024, the Company had no remaining authority under the program to purchase its common stock.